 I’m the first to admit, it sounds a bit scary.
 The website accessibility guidelines are long and intricate and if you’re not across the technical terms they can be somewhat overwhelming.

 The good news is, making your website accessible isn’t as difficult as you might think.
-With that in mind, I created this Website Accessibility Checklist.
+With that in mind, here are 5 practical things you can check to improve website accessibility.

 Note: This isn’t a comprehensive list, rather a guiding set of principles – quick wins for non-developers – that will help you to get a few steps closer to delivering an inclusive online experience.